dell/common-github-actions/go-security/README.md

       - name: Go Security
         uses: dell/common-github-actions/go-security@main
         with:
-          directories: ./...
+          args: -h
 ```

-The `directories` for the Action is a path in which to check for these issues.
-You can use `./...` (default if no `directories` are provided) to check from the root of the repo.
+The `args` for the Action is argument for gosec.
+You can use `-h` (default if no `args` are provided) to see gosec Usage/ Moreover, you can use `-quiet ./...` to check from the root of the repo and to show only output when error is found.